ColinMaudry/beheader/README.md

 3. Configure as you please

 It's preconfigured to upload to http://www.data.maudry.com, but you need the credentials to write there.
 So to upload somewhere else you need to modify `ENDOINT_URL` to match the base URL of your RDF repository.

+### 0.13.0

+* Added server response time, in seconds, for each file (`dgfr:responseTime`)
+* Added the date and time of the last time the availability of the file was checked (`dgfr:availabilityCheckedOn`)
+* The Turtle data file name is now dynamic in order not to erase previous data

 ### 0.12.0